Adding design value to a technical solution.

 Setting up (user testing)

-Testing revealed the experience had a 55% quicker completion rate.
+Testing revealed the experience had a 55% faster completion rate.

-Testing bought up further needs to resolve issues of joint business owners logging in and adding their credentials as part of cash advance application process.
+Testing also uncovered additional needs to resolve issues for joint business owners logging in and adding their credentials as part of the application process.